mtklein/questlog/README.md

 We do not yet have design assets or wireframes, so interface decisions rely on best judgement.
 The code is released under the MIT License.

 ## Development
 Open `Package.swift` in Xcode.
-Xcode will generate a project for the SwiftUI app automatically.
+Xcode will generate a project automatically.
 Build and run on macOS or an iOS simulator.
 Quest data is saved to `quests.json` in your documents folder.

 ## Running on macOS
 1. Install Xcode from the Mac App Store.